Brooks Williams Live | Cast Theatre, Doncaster | 04.03.21

 The cover mixes Dorathea Lange styled dust bowl photography and huge cinemascope credits lettering.
 Hoth Brothers play a languid effortless Americana, like a bruised Gillian Welch track, with the three vocalists giving a warmth, integrity and grit to the music.
 The trio with three musicians, three voices and Erdington and McCutcheon’s blend of cinematic and folk writing offers up a wealth of material.
 “Judith” the opening track is alive with the front porch Appalachian feel of The Carter Family.
 “Tell Me What You’re Thinking” mixes questions with some sharp current comment that deliver barbs within the warmth of the call and response song.
 “Cliff Fendler” is a beautiful native US flower, not a County session pedal steel player.
 The song is one of those wonderful slow songs The Hoth Brothers do well and a really fine tune.
 “Slickhorn” has a little studio presence on Boris McCutcheon and Bard Eddington’s vocals, with the duetting voices having a touch of Springsteen in Tom Joad or Nebraska mode.
 This song for the San Juan River and kicking back has real atmosphere and presence.
 Two vocals and Greg Williams drums are the build, with the addition of Sarah Ferrell’s voice is the beautiful reveal.
 “The Passage” is another song steeped in Gothic atmosphere and space, like the best of The Willard Grant Conspiracy it crackles with electricity.
 WGC and a slow Bob Dylan flow through the wonderful “Poor Man’s Light” with sharp lyrics and some strong duet vocals from the band.
 “Volendam” is a gentle blues dance with that languid lope that the trio do so well.
 “Cherry Pits” with a very real false start, some splendid slide notes from Bard’s guitar and Boris’ vocal is a deeper Delta Blues.
 “Trouble and Desire” is a perfect Country song with a huge vocals and sweet guitar and mandolin picking.
 The arrangement and interplay between the trio is smooth and effortless perfection, almost telepathic.
 “Pappy’s Last Drive” is a joyful romp about the passing over of beloved dog, the playing and some Emmylou like harmonies build beauty into the telling.
 “Boogieman Mesa” is a rich short story or pen picture from the New Mexico Town whose life flavoured and titled Boris’ fine 2020 album.
 “One Hard Rain” has a tension between the beautiful acappella voices and the almost biblical cautionary tale of the last twelve months.
 I bet this is a real “hairs on the back of the neck” moment live.
 Sarah delivers a superb lead vocal on “Wilding Of Robby” dripping with atmosphere against string bass, guitar and Mandolin.
 The track builds Bard’s Gallows Pole banjo riff with a great trio vocal part.
 Final song is written by Lewie Wickham.
 Hoth reckon Wickham’s song writing captures the spirit of New Mexico like no else can.
 The fact that the words, with Bard’s delivery sit perfectly on the album, suggests a shared vision and that the trio are being a little modest.
 Songs like “Sam Hill”, “One Hard Rain” and “Poor Man’s Light” place current trials and troubles in a wider folk continuum, giving the album a timeless feel.
 The Hoth Brothers trio create an eternal appealing music, their almost telepathic empathy and timing as players, along with tenderness and a little of a rough ragged edge to make it real is just a delight.

-Trouble and Desire is included on this week’s edition of the Vaults radio show.
+Trouble and Desire is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Adam Beattie – Somewhere Round the Bend | Self Release